Esri utilizes several different "geodatabase" formats for data, in four main types:

-Limitations of the ESRI API:
+Limitations of the Esri API:

-The ESRI API supports opening file geodatabases created with ArcGIS 10, but not "old format" ArcGIS 9.
+The Esri API supports opening file geodatabases created with ArcGIS 10, but not "old format" ArcGIS 9.
 See the GDB, ESRI File Geodatabase, Old Format topic.

-The ESRI API does not support rasters (Raster Dataset, Raster Catalog, Mosaic Datasets and Raster Attributes).
+The Esri API does not support rasters (Raster Dataset, Raster Catalog, Mosaic Datasets and Raster Attributes).

 Spatial queries using the File Geodatabase API are limited to the envelope-intersects operator.

-The ESRI API is not thread-safe, so Manifold cannot utilize it for parallel computation.
+The Esri API is not thread-safe, so Manifold cannot utilize it for parallel computation.
 For maximum speed and parallel performance, copy GDB data into the Manifold project and do intensive work within Manifold storage.

-The ESRI API snaps coordinates of geometry objects to an internal grid, so the final coordinates of the written geometry values within the file geodatabase usually will differ slightly from the coordinates supplied by Manifold data.
+The Esri API snaps coordinates of geometry objects to an internal grid, so the final coordinates of the written geometry values within the file geodatabase usually will differ slightly from the coordinates supplied by Manifold data.

 File geodatabases cannot handle mixed geometry types in the same table.
-However, the ESRI API allows mixing geometry types in the same table even thought file geodatabases cannot handle that.
+However, the Esri API allows mixing geometry types in the same table even though file geodatabases cannot handle that.
 For example, a point object can be added into a table that contains areas, with the API not throwing any errors during the write; however, the spatial index then without warning stops returning half of the objects in the table.
 To avoid such internal inconsistency by the API, Manifold rejects attempts to write mixed geometry types via the API.

-For an example of connecting to an ESRI GDB, please see the Example: Connect to an ESRI GDB File Geodatabase topic.
+For an example of connecting to an Esri GDB, please see the Example: Connect to an ESRI GDB File Geodatabase topic.